aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/formatcondition/_index.md

 ### getColorScale() {#getColorScale--}

+<b>@deprecated.</b> Please use the 'colorScale' property instead.
 Get the conditional formatting's "ColorScale" instance.
 The default instance is a "green-yellow-red" 3ColorScale .
 Valid only for type = ColorScale.

 ```javascript
 getColorScale() : ColorScale;